Chart Color Schemes

 Renwick lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Renwick's population, as of November 2025, is estimated at around 1,513 people.
-This reflects an increase from the 2021 Census figure of 1,453 people, indicating a growth of 60 individuals (4.1%).
-AreaSearch, after examining the latest ERP data release by the ABS in June 2024 and validating nine new addresses since the Census date, estimated Renwick's resident population at 1,493.
-This results in a population density ratio of approximately 1,080 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-Since the 2021 Census, Renwick has shown higher growth than both its SA3 area (3.1%) and the broader SA4 region, making it a growth leader in the area.
-Overseas migration contributed around 62% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+As of Nov 2025, the estimated population of the Renwick statistical area (Lv2) is around 1,513.
+This figure reflects an increase of 60 people since the 2021 Census, which reported a population of 1,453.
+The change was inferred from AreaSearch's estimate of the resident population at 1,493 in Jun 2024, based on the latest ERP data release by the ABS and an additional 9 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,080 persons per square kilometer, which is comparable to averages seen across other locations assessed by AreaSearch.
+The Renwick (SA2) experienced a growth rate of 4.1% between the 2021 Census and Nov 2025, exceeding both the SA3 area's 3.1% growth and the SA4 region's growth rates.
+Overseas migration contributed approximately 62.0% to overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

 Frequently Asked Questions - Population